New to Triathlon

 What is an Aquathlon?

 An Aquathlon is similar to a Triathlon, but without the bike leg.
 So it becomes a swim and run race.
-Again, just like Triathlons and Duathlons, there are varying distances.
-However, the distances are normally of sprint distance.
+It’s usually a swim-run format and often held over shorter distances.

 What is Transition?

-Transition is the term used to describe the change over between the individual segments of a Triathlon, Duathlon or Aquathlon.
+Transition is the term used to describe the changeover between the individual segments of a Triathlon, Duathlon or Aquathlon.
+It’s where you switch one discipline to the next.

 How much training should I do?